Capital Bikeshare

-Capital Bikeshare (also abbreviated CaBi) is a bicycle-sharing system which serves Washington, D.C., and certain counties of the larger metropolitan area.
-As of August 2025, it had 700+ stations and more than 5,400 bicycles.
-The member jurisdictions own most of the equipment and have sourced operations to contractor Motivate International.
-Opened in September 2010, the system was the largest bike sharing service in the United States until New York City's Citi Bike began operations in May 2013.
+Capital Bikeshare (also abbreviated CaBi) is a bicycle-sharing system that serves Washington, D.C., and certain counties of the larger metropolitan area.
+As of August 2025, it had 800+ stations and more than 8,000 bicycles.
+Opened in September 20, 2010, the system is the largest municipality-owned bikeshare system in the United States.

 History

 Genesis

 The first of its kind in the US, SmartBike DC bike sharing service debuted in 2008 with 10 stations and 120 bicycles.

 D.C.
 Department of Transportation Director Gabe Klein came into office four months later and was eager to expand it but found the private partner had a "lackluster commitment."
 Because the agreement specifically prohibited DDOT from paying for anything related to SmartBike, an expansion required DDOT to renegotiate the contract.
 But in his first meeting with Clear Channel he found that Clear Channel believed they had gotten a bad deal on the original contract that created SmartBike; that following their purchase by Bain Capital they were no longer interested in "municipal street furniture" and that they had neither desire nor obligation to expand the program.
 In addition, it was difficult and expensive to install new stations, because they required the local utility company to bring electricity to each station.
 As a result, Klein chose to end the program and instead work with Arlington County, Virginia, to build a new, regional bikesharing program to be called Capital Bikeshare.

 Capital Bikeshare was to be owned by the local governments and operated by a private operator.
 Alta Bike Share received the operations contract.
 Planning and implementation costs for the new system totaled $5 million.